MicrosoftDocs/cpp-docs.tr-tr/docs/cpp/allocate.md

 ## <a name="remarks"></a>Açıklamalar

-Adı *segname* aşağıdaki pragmalarından biri kullanılarak bildirilmelidir:
+Aşağıdaki pragmaların biri kullanılarak, *segname* adı bildirilmelidir:

 - [code_seg](../preprocessor/code-seg.md)